 \section{Results}

-In this section, the behavior of the closed-loop system consisting of the controlled G2T with a car-like tractor and the path-following controller, executing a nominal path computed by the lattice planner is first analyzed.
-Then, the planning capabilities of the lattice planner and the ideal tracking performance of the path-following controller are evaluated in simulation experiments.
-Finally, the complete framework is evaluated in three different real-world experiments on the full-scale test vehicle that is depicted in Figure~\ref{j1:fig:truck_scania}.
+In this section, we first analyze the behavior of the closed-loop system consisting of the controlled G2T with a car-like tractor and the path-following controller when executing a nominal path computed by the lattice planner.
+Then, the planning capabilities of the lattice planner and the ideal tracking performance of the path-following controller are evaluated in simulations.
+Finally, the complete framework is evaluated in three different real-world experiments on the full-scale test vehicle that can be seen in Figure~\ref{j1:fig:truck_scania}.